mynhungg/pw-course/tests/lesson-4/key-takeaways.md

     ```

 # Array
-- **string is an array:** use str.length to get the length of string and get each element in string base on index
+- **string like an array:** use str.length to get the length of string and get each element in string base on index

     ```csharp
     const str = "K9 2024";